Photo by Bruce Bennett/Getty Images

 — NHL Public Relations (@PR_NHL) March 12, 2020

-It’s important to remember, as you consider both the NBA’s and NHL’s very wise and safe decision, that they share a large number of spaces—many NHL arenas are also the homes of NBA teams.
+It’s important to remember, as you consider the NBA’s very wise and safe decision, that the NHL and NBA share a large number of spaces—many NHL arenas are also the homes of NBA teams.